 Even at a projected price of around $2700, Music Hall’s MMF-9.3 Wood seemed like one of the best turntable values at CES 2018.
 Most interesting is its triple-plinth design, with the bottom plinth holding the feet, the top plinth holding the platter and tonearm, and all plinths separated by vibration-damping Sorbothane.
 The motor is housed in a separate unit with a vibration-damping puck on the bottom.
 The one-piece carbon-fiber arm will come fitted with a cartridge in the $750 range (Music Hall hasn’t selected it yet), and will also be available with no cartridge installed.

-Pro-Ject’s new Essential III turntable was introduced last year in its basic version, and now it’s available in numerous variants.
+Pro-Ject introduced its new Essential III turntable last year in its basic version, and now it’s available in numerous variants.
 One is the Essential III Digital ($399) shown here, which includes an analog-to-digital converter with maximum resolution of 24/96 for its TosLink optical digital output; an internal phono pre and analog output are included.
-There’s also the Essential III Phono ($359) with a built-in phono pre; the Essential III BT ($399) with a phono pre and Bluetooth transmitter; and the Essential III Speed Box ($399) with button-selectable 33-1/3 and 45rpm speeds.
+Also available are the Essential III Phono ($359) with a built-in phono pre, the Essential III BT ($399) with a phono pre and Bluetooth transmitter, and the Essential III Speed Box ($399) with button-selectable 33-1/3 and 45rpm speeds.
 (The other models require moving the drive belt to a different pulley to change speeds.)